Rib FractureThe SportsMD Editors

 How is a rib fracture diagnosed?

-Because the symptoms of a bruised rib and fractured rib are very similar, an x-ray should be ordered to rule out a fracture.
+Because the symptoms of a bruised rib, fractured rib, and broken rib are very similar, a rib fracture x-ray should be ordered to rule out a fracture.
 The diagnosis should also include a thorough medical history, physical examination, and auscultation (exam with a stethoscope to listen for breath sounds).

 Who gets rib fractures?

-Single and multiple rib fractures have the highest incidence in collision sports including wrestling and football and contact sports such as basketball and soccer.
+Single and multiple rib fractures or broken ribs have the highest incidence in collision sports including wrestling and football and contact sports such as basketball and soccer.
 Stress fractures can be seen in athletes with repetitive upper extremity motions as seen in the sports of throwing athletes, golfers, and rowers.

 Rib fractures can be caused by both direct and indirect forces.
 Direct forces would include being hit, kicked, or punched with the resulting fracture at the site of contact.

 An indirect force can cause rib fractures through general compression of the rib cage as when a football player is compressed by another player during a tackle.
 The weight of the opposing player can compress the injured player against a hard surface.
 If the external force is stronger than the tensile force of the ribs, the bones can be fractured.

 Rib injuries often occur through accidental injury in sports or recreation.
 However, when it applies, protective gear should be properly fitted and worn.